-Learning Objective: 01-04 Explain why if you want to predict people's behavior, a good place to star
+Learning Objective: 01-04 Explain and apply the Incentive Principle, which says that if you want to

-140) Suppose there are two parallel highways between two cities with approximately equal traffic.
+145) Suppose there are two parallel highways between two cities with approximately equal traffic.
 What would you expect to happen if the state began charging tolls to drive on one of those highways?